Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/visualization/program.typ

 loginator display-code
 # User must now put the code into the config file
 loginator connect
-# The the Loginator should now be connecte, and ready to send information
+# The the Loginator should now be connected, and ready to send information
 ```
 Once the Loginator is configured, all the user needs to do is run the last command, and the Loginator will work right away.